By Rye Garden Club Conservation Committee

 A study published in Pediatrics (May 2010) supported the above when they found a strong link between exposure to lawn chemicals and ADHD.

 The American Journal of Epidemiology warns that exposure of parents (including fathers) to pesticides is associated with birth defects and infertility in the next generation.

 It has long been known that airborne chemicals trigger asthma.
 Although no single study can conclusively prove that a certain pesticide causes asthma, studies have found evidence that exposure to lawn maintenance chemicals is correlated with higher rates of asthma in children and adults.

-If you employ a service to help you maintain your yard, insist upon organic methods and products.
+If you employ landscape design and lawn services to help you build and maintain your yard, insist upon organic methods and products.
 If your long-term team balks at this, it is time to find a new service.
 There are more lawn care professionals today that are educated in natural, healthier gardening than there have been for a long time.
 If you maintain your own yard, many excellent safe and natural fertilizers and chemicals can be found at arbico-organics.com.